 Getting your cholesterol tested regularly is very important.
 NHS guidelines recommend that healthy adults should have their cholesterol levels checked every four to six years by a healthcare professional.
 However if you know your levels are high and are trying to reduce them, you may wish to be tested more regularly, and your GP will usually be able to help.

 Once you know your cholesterol level, you can then discuss your next steps with a healthcare professional.
-There are a number of alterations that can be made to the diet and lifestyle to either lower an elevated or maintain a desirable cholesterol level ¬– something we cover thoroughly in our guide on how to lower cholesterol here on the site.
+There are a number of alterations that can be made to the diet and lifestyle to either lower an elevated or maintain a desirable cholesterol level – something we cover thoroughly in our guide on how to lower cholesterol here on the site.
+Flora ProActiv spreads contain added plant sterols, which are clinically proven to actively lower cholesterol.
+A daily consumption of 1.5 – 2.4g of plant sterol can lower cholesterol with 7-10% in 2-3 weeks as part of a healthy diet and lifestyle with sufficient fruit and vegetables**.

 Changes don’t have to be huge to make a difference; small adjustments can often go a long way to helping you take care of your heart.
-And if you’d like a helping hand getting started, why not try our free 21-Day Challenge app?
-Each day, it will share three simple tasks and two tips you can try that day to help lower your cholesterol and maintain a healthy lifestyle.
+And if you’d like a helping hand getting started, why not download or free Cholesterol Lowering Starter Kit?
+Full of tips, recipes and information, this kit will help you lower your cholesterol and maintain a healthy lifestyle.
 It’s a great way to ease yourself into good habits!

 *High cholesterol is a risk factor in the development of coronary heart disease.
 There are many risk factors for coronary heart disease, and it is important to take care of all of them to reduce the overall risk of it.